The inspection plan is today’s property maintenance darling.

 It helps you sustain a healthy and attractive property.
 Maintenance projects become more predictable.
 Plus, your tenant satisfaction, retention, and attraction all improve.

-It’s easy to think the most important success factor in inspections is construction expertise.
+It’s easy to think the most critical success factor in inspections is construction expertise.

-But even folks who don’t primarily think of themselves as “technical” can build a strong inspection program — if they have the strategy and know how to make it work.
+But even folks who don’t primarily think of themselves as “technical” can build an active inspection program — if they have the strategy and know how to make it work.

 Planning inspections is 90% of the battle